Martin-Bohring/Microservices/slides/index.md

 #### The 2000's outcome ####

-- But that was not sufficient and not *enterprise ready*

-  - So a description language (*WSDL*) was invented
+- A description language (*WSDL*) was needed
 - A way to relate calls to each other was invented (*WS-Addressing*)
 - A way to deliver events was needed (*WS-Eventing*)
 - Service address hardcoding was a pain, so service discovery was created (*WS-Discovery*)
+- Endpoint and message security was required, so another standard was created ("*WS-Security*")
-  - The support of those standards was marginal to good depending on the programming ecosystem
+- The support of that standard family (*WS-..*) was different depending on the programming ecosystem of choice

 **Result:** Distributed developer hell (XML edition)